Pangolin Photo Challenge 2025 logo

 Do:

-• Adjust your image in post-production, but don’t get carried away.
+• Adjust your image in post-production, but avoid overdoing it.
 Adjustments in exposure, contrast, white balance, sharpness, and local adjustments are allowed.
 AI denoising is allowed with restraint!

-• Cropping is fine, but make sure that it is not in some strange shape or cropped too small so as to lose image quality.
+• Cropping is acceptable, but ensure that it is not in an unusual shape or cropped too small, which would compromise image quality.

 • Turning your image from colour to black and white (or similar) is fine.